-In Punta Pacifica, a collection of exclusive waterfront skyscrapers, high-end apartment prices are rising by 6% to 12%, due to a decline in the inventory of available units.
-The average price in Punta Pacifica now stands at around US$ 2,500 per square metre (sq. m.), up from about US$2,200 per sq. m. the previous year.
-By end-2016, sale prices of apartments are expected to reach US$2,800 per sq. m.
-In Trump Ocean Club, apartment prices are now almost US$3,300 per sq. m.
+In Punta Pacifica, a collection of exclusive waterfront skyscrapers, high-end apartment prices are rising by 6% to 12% per annum, due to a shortage of available units.
+The average price in Punta Pacifica stood at around US$ 2,300 per sq. m. as end-2017.

-Foreigners can own real properties in Panama.
-Foreign homebuyers are accorded with the same property rights as Panamanians.
-However, mortgages can be difficult to obtain, especially for foreigners, and the process can take two to three months.
+Foreigners can own real properties in Panama, and are accorded with the same property rights as Panamanians.
+However, mortgages can be difficult to obtain, especially for foreigners, and the purchase process can take two to three months.
 More than 80% of real estate transactions involving foreign buyers are in cash.

-Aside from inland apartments, there is also a growing demand for beach apartments from both local and foreign buyers.
-Some of the most popular areas include Punta Chame, Playa Blanca, Farallon, El Palmar (Hato River), Santa Clara, and Rio Mar (San Carlos).
+Beach apartments are increasingly in demand by both local and foreign buyers.
+The most popular areas include Punta Chame, Playa Blanca, Farallon, El Palmar (Hato River), Santa Clara, and Rio Mar (San Carlos).

-Panama is considered the second most competitive market in Latin America and the Caribbean by the World Economic Forum's Global Competitiveness Report 2015-2016.
-It requires only six days to start a business here, according to the World Bank’s 2015 survey.
+Panama is the second most competitive country in Latin America and the Caribbean, according to the World Economic Forum´s Global Competitiveness Report 2017-2018.
+It requires only six days to start a business, according to the World Bank´s 2017 survey.

 Panama draws multinational companies and foreign investors with significant tax breaks, the free-trade zone, improved infrastructure, and a low cost of living.
 The expansion of the Panama Canal, which was opened in June 2016, is expected to bring in over US$2 billion in annual revenues by 2021.